13 inspirational fashion brands founded by women

-From gorgeous clothes and next-level workout gear to luxury handbags and the most diverse lingerie on the planet – on paper, these brands might appear very different but they’re bound by an empowering common thread: they were founded by pretty amazing women, all of whom are at the top of their professional game.
-Proof that when us females support each other, incredible things happen.
-You may wish to take notes…
+From gorgeous clothes and next-level workout gear to luxury handbags and the most diverse lingerie on the planet—on paper, these brands might appear very different but they’re bound by an empowering common thread: they were founded by pretty amazing women, all of whom are at the top of their professional game.
+These female founded fashion brands are proof that when us females support each other, incredible things happen.

 Just add a touch of sparkle ✨ #HillAndFriends Hill and Friends